bockmancheung/MyBlog/README.md

 ## A to-do list in 2023 (After DSE, I'm afraid, since I am overloaded with commitments at this moment)

-1. Literature
+1. Reading
-  - War and Peace
+  - War and Peace (Leo Tolstoy)
-  - Ulysses
+  - Ulysses (James Joyce)
+  - In Search of Lost Time (Marcel Proust)
+  - Self-Relicnae (Ralph Waldo Emerson)
+  - Man and Its Symbols (Carl Yung)
+  - Translate Letters to Young Poet into Chinese

 2. Music
   - LTCL Piano
   - Learn music theory to appreciate music